WhyN0t101/domain_vulnerabilities/README.md

-# Municipios Vue Application
+# Domain Vulnerabilities

 ## Description
-The **Municipios Vue Application** is a modern Vue.js-based web interface designed to analyze and display detailed information about municipal domains.
+The **Domain Vulnerabilities** is a modern Vue.js-based web interface designed to analyze and display detailed information about municipal domains.
 It integrates seamlessly with a Flask backend API to fetch and present comprehensive domain-related data, such as:

 - DNSSEC validity and TLSA records.
 - HTTPS configuration and SSL/TLS support.